Killed by *

 Microsoft logoMicrosoft Essentials

-Windows Essentials (formerly Windows Live Essentials and Windows Live Installer) is a discontinued suite of freeware applications that includes email, instant messaging, photo sharing, blogging, and parental control software and it was part of Live brand.
+Windows Essentials (formerly Windows Live Essentials and Windows Live Installer) was a suite of freeware applications that includes email, instant messaging, photo sharing, blogging, and parental control software and it was part of Live brand.

 Google logoGesture Search